KittyGiraudel/site/_posts/2013-02-18-sass-mixin-star.md

 ## Final words

-Well guys, that’s pretty much it.
+Well people, that’s pretty much it.
 You have a perfectly working [Sass mixin](http://codepen.io/HugoGiraudel/pen/Lcexi) to create customized single-element 6-point stars in CSS.
 Pretty neat, right?

 Using it couldn't be simpler: